 Matchup Data Base

 Maintaining the MODIS and VIIRS SST Matchup Databases (MUDB) is a collaborative activity with the OBPG.
-The OPBG extracts the MODIS and VIIRS brightness temperatures (BTs) corresponding to a set of in situ times and locations provided by us.
+The OPBG extracts the MODIS and VIIRS brightness temperatures (BTs) corresponding to a set of in situ times and locations provided by RSMAS.
 Typically our updates are related to those of the Look-Up Tables (LUTs) produced by the MODIS and VIIRS Calibration and Support Team (MCST & VCST) that provide revised corrections for changes in the instrumental behavior.
 The extracted BT’s are delivered to RSMAS for combination with in situ measurements from M-AERI’s, ISAR’s and buoys.
-A subset of the buoy matchups are used in the derivation of the form and coefficients of the cloud screening and atmospheric correction algorithms, specific to each satellite radiometer, and a withheld set is used to predict the accuracies of the SSTskin retrievals.
-Because the buoy measurements are of a sub-surface temperature, a correction has to be applied for the effects of diurnal heating between the buoy thermometer depth and the surface, and the thermal skin effect (Minnett, 2003).
+A subset of the buoy matchups are used in the derivation of the form and coefficients of both the cloud screening and atmospheric correction algorithms, specific to each satellite radiometer.
+A withheld set is used to predict the accuracies of the SSTskin retrievals.
+Because the buoy measurements are of a sub-surface temperature, a correction has to be applied for the effects of diurnal heating between the buoy thermometer depth (about XX cm?) and the surface, and the thermal skin effect (Minnett, 2003).
 Although both near-surface gradients are dependent on surface forcing, primarily wind and insolation for diurnal heating (e.g.Gentemann et al., 2008; Gentemann et al., 2009), and wind for the skin effect (Donlon et al., 2002; Minnett et al., 2011), a simple offset of -0.17K is used to convert the subsurface temperature to SSTskin.
-The ship radiometer measurements are used to provide match-ups to assess the accuracies of the MODIS and VIIRS SSTskin retrievals; the matchups are independent of the buoy data and the algorithm development.
+The ship radiometer measurements are used to provide matchups to assess the accuracies of the MODIS and VIIRS SSTskin retrievals; the matchups are independent of the buoy data and the algorithm development.

 The MUDBs are used to populate the Uncertainty Hypercube for MODIS and VIIRS SSTskin retrievals (see below).